mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 1. Login to AWS Management Console with your Root account or an Administrator account (if you created a separate one)
     -   Navigate to [Amazon AWS](http://aws.amazon.com/) -> select **My Account**
-        in the top right -> select **AWS Management Console** from the drop down list
+        in the top right -> select **AWS Management Console** from the drop-down list
 2. Create a group with access to S3 buckets called _S3BackupOperators_
-    -   Set permissions for this group to **AmazonS3FullAccess** so that all members have the necessary access to S3 buckets you use for backups/uploads.
+    -   Set permissions for this group to **AmazonS3FullAccess** so that members have the necessary access and permissions to perform backups/uploads.
 3. Create a user for accessing the S3 buckets called _backupOperator_
-    -   Add this user to the _S3BackupOperators_ group previously created, from which they will inherit the permissions they need to write files to the S3 buckets.
+    -   Add this user to the _S3BackupOperators_ group, from which they will inherit the permissions they need to write files to the S3 buckets.
 4. Generate Access Keys for the user